The Organiser

 As the demand for satellite connectivity grows, so does the demand for access to the necessary spectrum that is required to power and support this growth.
 The challenges of spectrum allocation and licencing for Non-Terrestrial Networks are becoming increasingly complex.
 This is illustrated by the fact that in the current four-year cycle as we build up to ITU’s 2027 World Radiocommunication Conference (WRC-27), eighty per cent of the agenda items that are being studied are related in some way to satellite and NTN services.
 This session will examine how the evolution of the satellite sector is reshaping the framework for spectrum licencing and access models, highlighting the regulatory challenges and opportunities that arise as a result.
 It will explore key issues on the WRC-27 agenda and their potential impact on the future development of various NTN technologies.
 The discussion will focus on how to establish a sustainable spectrum framework that not only safeguards existing services but also fosters innovation and supports new market entrants.

-Initially planned for release under the previous Commission mandate, the European Space Act (EUSA) is anticipated to be unveiled in the first half of this year.
-Expected to set forth an ambitious vision for the sector, it is believed to position Europe as a global leader in responsible space utilisation; with focus on promoting safety, sustainability, and resilience across a European ‘single market for space.’
+Unveiled last week, the EU Space Act (EUSA) has set forth an ambitious vision for the sector.
+Set to apply from 2030, it is structured around three key pillars: safety, sustainability, and resilience; and aims to replace the current patchwork of national-level laws and create a single market for space activities across the region.
 This session will explore the primary objectives of the EUSA, and the measures that are being proposed in order to deliver these.
 It will look at the next steps for stakeholders, as well as the role that the EUSA can play as part of the broader regulatory framework to address competitive disadvantages and foster a unified, dynamic, and resilient space market.

 Amid ongoing geopolitical tensions, space is increasingly recognised as a critical component of broader security and defence strategies.
 In light of this, the EU Commission and Commissioner Andrius Kubilius have been active, calling to unify defence strategies, as well as announcing a number of initiatives and pilot schemes.
-These efforts develop the existing EU Space Strategy for Security and Defence (EUSSSD), and lay the foundations of a proposed European Space Shield.
+These efforts develop the existing EU Space Strategy for Security and Defence (EUSSSD).
 This session examines Europe’s evolving approach to space security, exploring the broader synergies between space policy, security and defence.
 Panellists will assess the challenges and opportunities involved in integrating and exploiting the various dual-use services available, and discuss how member states, European policymakers, and private stakeholders can come together to achieve strategic defence objectives, and utilise the power of space to strengthen its security framework.

 Space activity is reaching unprecedented levels, with thousands of new satellites launching annually.
 Combined with over a million debris fragments larger than 1 cm already in orbit, low-Earth orbit (LEO) is becoming increasingly crowded, there is universal recognition of the need for robust action.
 But what does this entail, and how can Europe contribute to delivering a solution?
 This session will explore these issues, delving into the pressing challenges of space sustainability and traffic management, examining the current landscape, future outlook, and actionable paths forward for European stakeholders.
 Panelists will explore measures to ensure the fair, safe, and equitable use of space, especially as private sector activity accelerates.
-Emphasising the importance of upcoming legislation, established frameworks, and proactive European leadership, discussions will focus on strategies to cement Europe’s vision for a sustainable and resilient space future, whilst also reflecting on global responsibilities and cooperative efforts needed to manage space effectively.
+Highlighting the significance of the forthcoming EU Space Act, the panel will discuss how this legislative proposal can anchor Europe’s vision for a sustainable and resilient space future, as well as inform other related initiatives.
+Additionally, panelists will reflect on the global responsibilities and cooperative efforts required to ensure the effective management of space as a shared domain.

 Europe’s role in space is evolving, requiring a balance between collaboration, strategic autonomy, and global influence.
 Within its ecosystem, nations, firms, and agencies must work together while expanding international partnerships to remain competitive.
 As private actors gain prominence, public-private cooperation will be key.
 Meanwhile, Europe must navigate space governance to promote trust, prevent geopolitical tensions, and uphold space as a global commons.
 This session will explore how Europe can champion space as a domain for global cooperation rather than geopolitical rivalry and what role regulatory frameworks, such as the EU Space Act, might play in shaping the future of international space diplomacy.
 Looking ahead to 2030 and beyond, how should Europe define its vision, responsibilities and international partnerships in the evolving space ecosystem?